petersem/dockerholics/README.md

 **[`^        back to top        ^`](#)**

 ## Downloading and Searching
-> Always use a VPN or SSL connection
+> Always use a VPN or SSL connection for dowload tools
 - <a href='https://hub.docker.com/r/linuxserver/jackett' target='_blank'>Jackett</a>
  works as a proxy server: it translates queries from apps (Sonarr, SickRage, CouchPotato, Mylar, etc) into tracker-site-specific http queries, parses the html response, then sends results back to the requesting software.
 - <a href='https://hub.docker.com/r/linuxserver/nzbget' target='_blank'>NzbGet</a>